EMDR Therapy Online

-Hello, I am a certified EMDR therapist and I provide EMDR therapy Online to women all over Texas.
+Hello, I am a certified EMDR therapist and I provide EMDR therapy Online to women all over Texas and Washington State.

 EMDR stands for Eye Movement Desensitization and reprocessing

 Eye movement is moving your eyes back and forth following bilateral stimulation.
 Bilateral stimulation is when the therapist moves their fingers in front of your eyes and asks you to follow them with your eyes.
 In video sessions we generate the same movement by using sound through a metronome that creates a tapping sound alternatively.

 Desensitization is when the bilateral movement reduces the intensity of the memory that holds the negative feelings and beliefs.

 Reprocessing is when a new positive and empowering self belief is integrated into the system.

 EMDR helps process the worst part of a memory that might have kept you stuck in your past.

 It helps work through negative beliefs about yourselves and works toward associating a positive self belief with the traumatic experience, which helps realize a sense of agency and feel empowered.

 EMDR does not require you to share details about a traumatic event with the therapist.

 Bilateral stimulation used in this approach helps you stay grounded in the moment and it also helps with processing the memory.